akasuman/autonomous-ai-worker/README.md

 # Start the FastAPI server
 uvicorn app.main:app --reload
+✅ The backend should now be running at http://localhost:8000.

-### Terminal 2: Run the Frontend
+Terminal 2: Run the Frontend
 Bash

-# Navigate to the frontend directory (from the root folder)
+# Navigate to the frontend directory from the root
 cd frontend

 # Start the Next.js development server
 npm run dev
- The frontend should now be running at http://localhost:3000.
+✅ The frontend should now be running at http://localhost:3000.

- Roadmap
+🗺️ Roadmap
 [ ] Implement user authentication and role-based access.

 [ ] Add voice-based queries for initiating research tasks.